Logo

 Memory Management Across Complex Memory Hierarchies

-Image for Fault Tolerance for large-scale Applications
+Image for Fault Tolerance for Large-Scale Applications

-Fault Tolerance for large-scale Applications
+Fault Tolerance for Large-Scale Applications

 Our group investigates fault tolerance for large-scale applications, focusing on how new memory technologies and cheaper data persistence affect data management.
 Our work focuses on modeling emerging memory and storage technologies to better understand their behavior under different workloads and usage scenarios and introducing new instructions, hardware, and software techniques to support durable, consistent, and performant systems.
 This allows us to design and implement solutions with various levels of persistence guarantees that ensure data remains reliably stored across crashes, and unexpected failures.